Lake- and Surface-Based Detectors for Forward Neutrino Physics

 Collider-generated neutrinos from the LHC were observed for the first time in 2023 by the \textsc{ForwArd SEaRch} (FASER) experiment~\cite{FASER:2023zcr}.
 Since then, FASER has performed the first measurements of the total $\nu_e$ and $\nu_\mu$ cross sections in the TeV energy regime~\cite{FASER:2024hoe}.
 Following the success of FASER, there are plans to construct the \textsc{Forward Physics Facility} (FPF)~\cite{Anchordoqui:2021ghd,Adhikary:2024nlv} by excavating a cavern underground along the ATLAS forward beamline with enough space to house larger detectors.
 These larger detectors have various physics goals: searches for the decay of new, heavy particles --- FASER2~\cite{Feng:2022inv} ---, neutrino and light dark matter detection --- FASER$\nu2$~\cite{Batell:2021aja,Feng:2022inv}, Advanced SND@LHC~\cite{Abbaneo:2895224}, FLArE~\cite{Batell:2021blf},--- and searches for millicharged particles --- FORMOSA~\cite{Foroughi-Abari:2020qar}.
 Beyond the objectives listed above, the FPF will also have world-leading sensitivity to many models of hypothetical long-lived particles produced along the forward direction in $pp$ collisions~\cite{Anchordoqui:2021ghd}.

 Despite the success and vitality of this program, we would like to point out two important observations relevant to the neutrino physics aspects of the existing program.
 First, the neutrino beam produced at the $pp$ collision is very collimated compared to traditional neutrino beams~\cite{MiniBooNE:2008hfu,Adamson:2015dkw,T2K:2019eao}, with a spread of $\mathcal{O}(10\,{\rm m})$ at distances of $\mathcal{O}(10\,{\rm km})$.
 This implies that a detector placed far away from the interaction point will still capture most of the beam with a relatively small experiment.
-The key advantage is that such a detector would be unconstrained from near-siting logistics and other beam-induced backgrounds, such as high-energy muons.
+The key advantage is that such a detector would be unconstrained from near-siting logistics and beam-induced backgrounds, such as high-energy muons.
 Second, the intensity of the forward neutrino beam of the high-luminosity LHC (HL-LHC) is such that millions of neutrinos can be observed with kiloton-scale detectors.
 This implies that these experiments can achieve a high signal-to-background ratio at the surface level despite cosmic-ray backgrounds.

-We build upon these insights as well as prior work on experiments deployed in natural environments--- IceCube~\cite{IceCube:2016zyt}, KM3NeT~\cite{Margiotta:2014gza}, and CHIPS~\cite{CHIPS:2024vpb}---and exploit the local geography around the LHC to bring new opportunities to neutrino physics.
+We build upon these insights as well as prior work on experiments deployed in natural environments--- IceCube~\cite{IceCube:2016zyt}, KM3NeT~\cite{Margiotta:2014gza}, and CHIPS~\cite{CHIPS:2024vpb}---and exploit the local geography around the LHC to bring kiloton-scale detectors to collider neutrino physics.